SolarShrieking/STL/README.md

 Transcribe your Twitch Subscribers/Followers into a Stellaris namelist file for endless fun!

 #Download
-You can download the jarfile [here](https://www.dropbox.com/s/3pzisl58a2t1489/STL.jar?dl=1) Please keep in mind this won't work if you don't have subscribers on your twitch acct, and even then, it might not work.
+You can download the jarfile [here](https://www.dropbox.com/s/3pzisl58a2t1489/STL.jar?dl=1).

 #Instructions